phoenixframework/phoenix_live_view/guides/client/bindings.md

 <button phx-click={hide_modal("#modal")}>hide modal</button>
 ```

 The `Phoenix.LiveView.JS.push/3` command is particularly powerful in allowing you to customize the event being pushed to the server.
-For example, imagine you start with a familiar `phx-click` which pushes a mesasge to the server when clicked:
+For example, imagine you start with a familiar `phx-click` which pushes a message to the server when clicked:

     <button phx-click="clicked">click</button>